-The Cequel Corporation Compensation Committee consists of Jerald L. Kent, James Fasano, and Raymond Svider.
-With the exception of Jerald L. Kent, who served as the Chairman and Chief Executive Officer of Cequel Corporation and each of its subsidiaries, none of our officers, employees or former officers served as a member of the Cequel Corporation Compensation Committee during 2014.
-With the exception of Jerald L. Kent, who serves as the sole manager of our manager, which sole manager determines certain compensation arrangements for the manager, including the compensation of Mr. Kent, no committee member had any interlocking relationships requiring disclosure under applicable rules and regulations.
+The Cequel Corporation Compensation Committee consisted of Jerald L. Kent, James Fasano, and Raymond Svider in 2015.
+With the exception of Jerald L. Kent, who served as the Chairman and Chief Executive Officer of Cequel Corporation and each of its subsidiaries, none of our officers, employees or former officers served as a member of the Cequel Corporation Compensation Committee during 2015.
+With the exception of Jerald L. Kent, who served as the sole manager of our former manager, which sole manager determined certain compensation arrangements for the former manager, including the compensation of Mr. Kent, no committee member had any interlocking relationships requiring disclosure under applicable rules and regulations.